contractAnalysis/smartExecutor/README.md

 ##  SmartExecutor ##

-<p>SmartExecutor is built on top of [Mythril](https://github.com/ConsenSys/mythril), a symbolic-execution-based security analysis tool for EVM bytecode that can detect security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.</p>
+SmartExecutor is built on top of [Mythril](https://github.com/ConsenSys/mythril), a symbolic-execution-based security analysis tool for EVM bytecode that can detect security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.

-<p>SmartExecutor is designed to reduce the sequence explosion of symbolic execution on smart contracts.
-It provides a scalable solution to symbolic execution while still keeping the basic features of Mythril.</p>
+SmartExecutor is designed to reduce the sequence explosion of symbolic execution on smart contracts.
+It provides a scalable solution to symbolic execution while still keeping the basic features of Mythril.

 ### Get it with Docker: ###